Git-Grobe/certification-course/README.md

 # certification-course

-my private backup of learning materials from consesys academy.
+my private backup of learning materials from consensys academy.